vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-proxy.md

 > If you are a Windows user, please run all the examples from *Git Bash* (installed through *Docker Toolbox*).

 I won't go into details of the environment setup.
-It is the same as explained in the [Introduction To The New Swarm](TODO) article.
+It is the same as explained in the [Docker Swarm Introduction](https://technologyconversations.com/2016/07/29/docker-swarm-introduction-tour-around-docker-1-12-series/) article.
 We'll set up three nodes that they will form a Swarm cluster.

 ```
 docker-machine create -d virtualbox node-1